How to Use Linkedin Lead Generation to Target Gen Z

 Example: Hi Kyle.
 Loved your article on The Future of Social Media.
 Especially the part on XYZ… Do you mind if we connect here?

-Have a look at our article: https://salesbread.com/60-linkedin-connection-request-message-templates/ for more examples.
+Have a look at this article for more templates.

 Step 6: Follow up and ask for a meeting